Nic Lenaz

-Nicholas Lenaz (born 2003) is an Australian-born Italian rugby league footballer who last played as a and for the North Queensland Cowboys in the National Rugby League (NRL).
+Nicholas Lenaz is an Australian rugby league footballer who plays for the Manly Warringah Sea Eagles.

 Background

 Lenaz is of Italian descent, with his grandparents from Milan and Trieste.

 He played his junior rugby league for the Hills District Bulls and attended Castle Hill High School.
 His older sister, Josie, previously played for the Wests Tigers in the NRLW.

 Playing career

 Early career

 In 2019, Lenaz played for the Penrith Panthers in the Harold Matthews Cup.
 In 2021, Lenaz joined the Parramatta Eels, spending two seasons playing for their SG Ball Cup side.

 In 2022, he moved up to the Eels' Jersey Flegg Cup side and, in 2023, was named their Jersey Flegg Player of the Year.
 That season, he played two NSW Cup for the Eels.

 On 7 October 2023, Lenaz made his Test debut for Italy in their 38–12 win over Malta.
 On 28 October 2023, he scored his first try for Italy in a 50–20 win over South Africa.

 In 2024, Lenaz joined the Manly Sea Eagles, where he captained their Jersey Flegg side and won the club's Best & Fairest award at the end of the season.